NASCAR Power Rankings: Tyler Reddick Grabs Second Win at Indianapolis

-NASCAR Power Rankings: Tyler Reddick grabs second win at Indy originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Tyler Reddick grabs second win at Indy originally appeared on NBC Sports Washington

 A trip to Indianapolis Motor Speedway – the racing capital of the world – never disappoints.